Problem-Solving Tools: The Techniques Every Consultant Must Master

 MECE (Mutually Exclusive, Collectively Exhaustive) is the backbone of consulting problem-solving.
 It ensures you break problems into:

-• clean, non-overlapping buckets
+• Clean, non-overlapping buckets

-• a complete set of categories
+• A complete set of categories

-• a structure that is clear and logical
+• A structure that is clear and logical

 2. Hypothesis-Driven Thinking